determines which forms ld evaluates

 A lemma instance denotes a formula which is either known to be a theorem or which must be proved to be a theorem before it can be used.
 To use a lemma instance in a particular subgoal, the theorem prover adds the formula as a hypothesis to the subgoal before the normal theorem proving heuristics are applied.

-, is of one of the following five forms:
+A lemma instance, or lmi, is of one of the following five forms:

-names a previously proved theorem, axiom, or
+(1) name, where name names a previously proved theorem, axiom, or

 definition and denotes the formula (theorem) of that name.

-is a rune (see rune) denoting the
+(2) rune, where rune is a rune (see rune) denoting the

-justifying the rule named by the rune.
+:corollary justifying the rule named by the rune.

-is any term alleged to be a theorem.
+(3) (:theorem term), where term is any term alleged to be a theorem.

-such a lemma instance the system will undertake to prove term
+such a lemma instance the system will undertake to prove term.

-(4) (:instance lmi (v1 t1) ... (vn tn))
+(4) (:instance lmi (v1 t1) ... (vn tn)), where lmi is recursively a

-'s are distinct variables and the ti
+lemma instance, the vi's are distinct variables and the ti's are

 terms.
 Such a lemma instance denotes the formula obtained by

-instantiating the formula denoted by lmi
+instantiating the formula denoted by lmi, replacing each vi by ti.

-(5) (:functional-instance lmi (f1 g1) ... (fn gn))
+(5) (:functional-instance lmi (f1 g1) ... (fn gn)), where lmi

-is recursively a lemma instance and each fi
+is recursively a lemma instance and each fi is an

-``instantiable'' function symbol of arity ni
+``instantiable'' function symbol of arity ni and gi is a

 instantiable function symbol is any defined or constrained function

-symbol except the primitives not
+symbol except the primitives not, member, implies, and

-, and a few others, as listed by the constant
+e0-ord-<, and a few others, as listed by the constant

-.
+*non-instantiable-primitives*.
 These are built-in in such a way

 that we cannot recover the constraints on them.
 A pseudo-lambda